Muslim Interscholastic Tournament: Notable participants

 One of MIST's notable alumni is Noor Tagouri, a Libyan American journalist known for her work on documentaries such as "The Trouble They've Seen: The Forest Haven Story" and "Sold in America".
 Tagouri participated in MIST as a high school student and has since served as a keynote speaker at multiple MIST events, including MIST Chicago in 2016.

 Demographics

 As of 2007, MIST participants were predominantly of South Asian descent (60%), followed by Arab (20%), Black (17%), and other ethnicities (3%).
 In terms of religious affiliation, approximately 82% identified as Sunni Muslim, 15% as Shia Muslim, and 3% were non-Muslim.

 National Tournament

-The top 3, 4, or 5 competitors in a competition at a regional tournament qualifies for the National Tournament.
+The top 5 competitors in a competition at a regional tournament qualifies for the National Tournament.
 National Tournaments take place in a different city each year.